filswan/fs3/README.md

 ```

 #### Set up wallet address
 A wallet address is a must for sending deals to miner.
 You can set it up via variable `Fs3WalletAddress`, which can be changed in `fs3/internal/config/config.go`.
+If the wallet address is changed in the future, build up the FS3 server again to make the changes take effect.
 ``` bash
  vim internal/config/config.go
 ```